DarrenC/darrenc.github.io/architecture/eventdriven.md

     - Mobility (can be moved but reached in same way no matter its location)
     - Owns its own state.

+### Reactive message concepts - Smallrye Reactive Messaging Framework

+- from SmallRye Reactive Messaging - Concepts - <https://smallrye.io/smallrye-reactive-messaging/smallrye-reactive-messaging/3.9/concepts.html>

+- `Messages` - message is an envelope around a payload.
+  - Applications work on messages and they can consume or produce them.
+  - They can be sent to/obtained from message brokers (e.g. Kafka).
+  - In Reactive Messaging the class is Message<T> and the payload is <T> e.g. String or some class.
+  - In addition to Payload, can also have Metadata (e.g. Kafka MetaData, tracing data or even business related data)
+- Channels
+  - Messages transmit on a channel - a virtual destination identified by a name.
+    - Stream is a structure of channels for component to read from and write to.
+- Connectors
+  - How your application interacts with the message brokers/event backbone.
+  - Connector connects to the broker and receives messages for the app, transmits to the broker on the specific channels for those functions.
+  - Connector is tech specific e.g. Kafka broker.
+  - Can work without connectors but must provide the message chain yourself - e.g. an @incoming method and @outgoing method.

+TODO - Smallrye is definitely used with Kafka in Quarkus but is it also with NATS ?
+Not directly currently (from their website) but through Camel but this brings its own limitations... (aka our experience)

 ### Service Oriented Architecture

 - Article Notes on - <https://en.wikipedia.org/wiki/Service-oriented_architecture>